Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

   Click this button to add multiple connections to the product.
 The *Add to multiple connections* wizard window is displayed.

 - ![Cancel](../../Assets/Icons/Cross01.png "[Cancel]") (Cancel)
-  Click this button to cancel the connection creation and close the current view.
+  Click this button to cancel the connection creation.
+The current view is closed.

 ### Add to a single connection